undeniedco/Dex-Agency-Edition/README.md

 # Dex-Agency-Edition
-edited by me.
+this has been discontinued, No point in trying to get it.